Progress of an evaluation

 - during the evaluation, you are not allowed to communicate with fellow students or other persons, except for the invigilators present

-- the screen of the computer on which you are taking the evaluation must be set to a sufficient brightness level to allow invigilators in the evaluation room to monitor your activities on the computer from a distance of 2 meters
+- brightness of the computer screen must allow invigilators to monitor activities on the computer from a distance of 2 meters

-- during the evaluation, only the following resources may be used
+- during the evaluation, you only have access to the following digital resources

 - course book